awslabs/aurora-dsql-sqlalchemy/README.md

     ```

+    ### Index Interface Limitation

+  - NULLS FIRST | LAST - SQLalchemy's Index() interface does not have a way to pass in the sort order of null and non-null columns.
+(Default: NULLS LAST).
+If NULLS FIRST is required, please refer to the syntax as specified in [Asynchronous indexes in Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/working-with-create-index-async.html) and execute the corresponding SQL query directly in SQLAlchemy.

 - Foreign Keys: DSQL does not support foreign key constraints.
 The dialect disables foreign key creation.
 Note that referential integrity must be maintained at the application level.
 - Column Metadata: The dialect fixes an issue related to "datatype json not supported" when calling SQLAlchemy's metadata() API.